Investigating Buiksloterham’s potential to become a world-class living lab for circular cities.

-For Buiksloterham, a 100 hectare site in Amsterdam-North, we developed a vision, roadmap and action plan to transition to a fully circular neighborhood.
+For Buiksloterham, a 100 hectare post-industrial site in Amsterdam-North, we developed a vision, roadmap and action plan to transition to a fully circular neighborhood.
 Today, the neighbourhood is set to become a global example of circular urban development.